There are now 3 possible online modes for units:

 - Contact hours

-- IMED4220 (which is part A of Year 2) includes an initial 12 week clinical preparation of Lectures/Seminars - group sessions cased based learning and task based learning.
-Followed by four one 7-week terms of clinical rotation.
-IMED4222 (which is part B of Year 2) includes 8- three 7-week terms of clinical rotations providing 4 rotations altogether.
+- IMED4220 (which is part A of Year 2) includes an initial 12 week clinical preparation of Lectures/Seminars - group sessions cased based learning and task based learning- followed by one 7-week term of clinical rotations.
+There will be a further three 7-week clinical rotations in IMED4222 (which is part B of year 2), providing 4 rotations altogether.
 Approx contact hours of 30-40 hours per week.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.